 To celebrate Saturday's 135th running of the Kentucky Derby, I thought I'd get a bunch of my dog friends together for our own little race.
 Y'know, to see if we could beat the horses' time.
 But the bad foot & rainy weather put a quash on that plan so we watched the race on TV instead.

-watching.
+Even if you're not a racing fan, this year's derby was definitely worth watching.
 The drama started early when the favored horse dropped out at the last minute with a foot injury.
 When everyone was busy recalculating the betting odds, Kentucky's yucky weather turned the track into a dicey sloppy mess.
 Things got really interesting about a minute and a half into the race when Mine That Bird, a nobody horse with very beatable odds, sprinted out of dead last place to win.

 And not just by nose - he won by a near record-breaking 6 1/2 horse lengths.